TrebledJ/trebledj.github.io/content/posts/ctf/hitcon23/2023-09-20-hitcon-2023-the-blade.md

 - Static analysis.
 This means we reverse the binary by looking at the bytecode, assembly, decompiler, etc. We don't run or emulate anything.
 - Dynamic analysis.
 In this approach, we observe the program's behaviour by running it.
 Common tools are `gdb`, `strace`, and `ltrace`.

-Approaching this statically seems faster, but error-prone.
-For example, what does `memcpy(&some_buffer,"/",0x200);` even mean???
-Copy 512 slashes?
-Copy 1 slash and 511 null-bytes?
-Or are Rust semantics not easily decompiled?
+Approaching this statically seems faster, but integer semantics may get lost in translation.
+Our conclusion may be unstable.

-For fun (and practice), we'll go the dynamic route.
+Thus, for fun (and practice), we'll go the dynamic route.
 Let's insert some breakpoints, input our flag of !!64 unique characters (e.g. Base64 alphabet)!!, grab the permuted string, and construct a mapping.

 In GDB: